lz707/nlp_paper_notes/transformer.md

 ![]( https://i0.wp.com/blog.exxactcorp.com/wp-content/uploads/2019/05/1_blSbN23mOGMZ_DWvTAcO1w.png)

 #### Technical details
-- Attention calculation: Q, K, V
+- Attention calculation: Q, K, V.

   Intuitively, Q is what we want to study, V is the knowledge we have, and K is the key to look up that value.
 For example, if we want to calculate the attention for first input token, Q is calculated from the first input, while K and V are from other input tokens.
 Another example is that in Decoder, Q is from exsiting output, while K and V are from input.

   Technically, for each attention head, we have a matrix Wq, Wk, Wv.
 The matrices are learned, and they are shared across layers.
 Q, K, V are results of input embedding (or previous layer’s output) * Wq, Wk, Wv.
 Attention = softmax(Q*K/sqrt(dk))*V.  sqrt(dk) is a scaling factor to keep the attention stable.